"She get form": Beautiful bride beats groom in a pushup challenge, video drops

 - A video of a bride and her groom partaking in a pushup challenge has got people talking on social media

-- The couple, who were enjoying their special day, decided to entertain their guest with some pushups
+- The couple, who were enjoying their special day, decided to entertain their guests with some pushups

 - Netizens who saw the post were left in awe and praised the couple in the comments section